跳到主要内容

 MQTT

-MQTT (Message Queuing Telemetry Transport) is an open source, lightweight messaging protocol, optimized for high-latency.
+MQTT (Message Queuing Telemetry Transport) is an open source, lightweight messaging protocol, optimized for low latency.
 This protocol provides a scalable and cost-efficient way to connect devices using a publish/subscribe model.
 A communication system built on MQTT consists of the publishing server, a broker and one or more clients.
 It is designed for constrained devices and low-bandwidth, high-latency or unreliable networks.

 Installation